connordevitt/TryHackMe_Writeups/CrackTheHash.md

 Your mission is to break the provided hashes in Level 1.
 Let's get started!

-Don't forget out https://crackstation.net/ This can aid the process in level 1!
+Don't forget https://crackstation.net/ This can aid the process in level 1!

 1. **Hash:** 48bb6e862e54f2a795ffc4e541caed4d
    The hint indicates this is an MD5 hash.
 You can use the following command to crack it: